-Organisations should ensure that their policies respond to the client's needs while ensuring the safety of staff.
+Policies should ensure they respond to the client's needs whilst also ensuring the safety of staff.

-Examples of policy responses might include:
+Examples of responses to challenges are:

-- " A policy on what carers should do when they feel the situation is not safe for them or they are being asked to work outside of the organisation's policy - " A full care plan that also sets out expectations around carer and client safety, that is discussed carefully with the client and their family and which is a key reference point in any discussion on challenges or changes - " A policy on withdrawal of service - " A policy on the need for expert training on the appropriate use of equipment - " A policy on how the organisation will respond in relation to carer and client safety if there is a delay before necessary modifications are undertaken - " A process built into the care plan that encourages discussion and proposition of options if there are challenges - " A policy on safe thresholds of moving and handling for one worker
+- " A policy on what carers should do when they feel the situation is not safe for them or they are being asked to work outside of the organisation's policy. - A full service plan that also sets out expectations around worker and client safety, that is discussed carefully with the client and their informal carers or family and which is a key reference point in any discussion on challenges or changes. - " A policy on the need for expert training on the appropriate use of equipment. - A policy on how the organisation will respond in relation to worker and client safety if there is a delay before necessary modifications are undertaken. - A process built into the service plan that encourages discussion and proposition of options if there are challenges. - A policy on safe thresholds of moving and handling for one worker. - Training for workers supporting people who live with particular conditions that may pose challenges or risks to workers or the client.

-- " Training in communication including; cross cultural, working with people who are non-verbal or who are vision or hearing impaired - " A health and safety assessment, which is reviewed if there are changes and which can identify the need for equipment - " Clarity with the funding organisation or Lead contractor about what can be done safely in the home - " Support for family carers to access training in the proper and safe use of equipment.
+- Training in cross cultural communication. - A health and safety assessment, which is reviewed if there are changes and which can identify the need for equipment. - Clarity with the funding organisation about what can be done safely in the home. - Support for the family carers to access training in the proper and safe use of equipment.